adamblumoff/debate-bench/docs/run-workflows.md

 ```
 Outputs:
 - Console: estimated wall time (median of recent runs + 15%), rough USD cost (live OpenRouter pricing + optional activity snapshot), per-model/per-judge cost share.
 During actual runs, observed OpenRouter costs are recorded per turn/judge when provided and override snapshots in the dashboard.
-- File: `run_plan/dryrun_schedule.json` with every planned debate and judge panel.
+- File: `results/run_plan/dryrun_schedule.json` with every planned debate and judge panel.

 ## 8) Tighten or loosen token caps
-- Cap all stages to 768 tokens and judges to 256:
+- Cap all stages to 768 tokens (works in all modes) and judges to 256 when selecting judges from OpenRouter/quick-test (otherwise set caps in `configs/judges.yaml`):
   ```bash
   debatebench run --apply-stage-token-limits --openrouter-max-tokens 768 --openrouter-judge-max-tokens 256
   ```
-- Leave turns uncapped but keep judges concise (default prompt still asks for ~400 tokens):
+- Keep the existing per-round caps from `configs/config.yaml` but cap judge outputs when selecting judges from OpenRouter:
   ```bash
   debatebench run --openrouter-judge-max-tokens 400
   ```